KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SynologySurveillance by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-SynologySurveillance)

+1. Recommendation: Found `require("https")` in file `MySynoSSClient.js`: Replace "https" by "node:https".
+2. Recommendation: Found `axios` in file `MySynoSSClient.js`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-1. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-syslog by marcinomen](https://github.com/marcinomen/MMM-syslog)